-Developed by eco-friendly brand Pela Earth, The Lomi composter is made to get people in the spirit of sustainability by making composting as common a chore as taking out the trash.
+Developed by the eco-friendly brand Pela Earth, The Lomi composter is made to get people in the spirit of sustainability by making composting as common a chore as taking out the trash.
 Composting is typically done outdoors in large bins near gardens, where the compost can go to feed hungry plants.
 Occasionally, worms are added to the mix to help turn food scraps into dirt over long periods of time.
 Lomi, on the other hand, lives on any kitchen countertop and is easy to fill and operate on a daily basis.
 There are no bugs involved here, but the device works much in the same way worms break up organic matter and turn it into soil.
 Lomi is far quicker than our invertebrate friends, using heat, abrasion, and oxygen to tear down food scraps and turn them into healthy, nutritious dirt for your indoor or outdoor garden.
-Here are some of Lomi’s capabilities:

 Cut Food Waste Footprint By Up to 50 Percent: Lomi breaks down common food scraps, like vegetables, fruit, and even small animal bones, but that’s just the beginning of the composting possibilities.
 Using its exclusive “Lomi Approved” mode, it can even break down bioplastics, which are made from organic, biodegradable materials instead of petroleum, and include everything from takeout forks to phone cases.
 Cut down on your energy usage further with the best solar panels.